-This formwork is extremely low as compared to the other concrete because the actual forces are very low against it.
+Wall construction formworks are extremely low as compared to the other concrete because the actual forces are very low against it.

-The panel on both sides has been put in position by the unions.
+The panel on both sides has been put in position, the tie is used as a spacer.

 Wall support systems are usually sloped at satisfactory intervals.

-Shuttering: Firmly built and effectively hung both horizontally and vertically to maintain its proper shape.
+- Shuttering: Firmly built and effectively hung both horizontally and vertically to maintain its proper shape.

-Provision of camber: To counteract the effect of deflection, it is desirable to place upward camber in horizontal members of the concrete structure (especially long spanned members).
+- Provision of camber: To counteract the effect of deflection, it is desirable to place upward camber in horizontal members of the concrete structure (especially long spanned members).

-Important of formwork:
+Important of Formworks: